-Tucked in behind the Portland Art Museum on SW 10th avenue, Behind the Museum Café’s specialty is Japanese tea, and treats with a twist.
-If you want to get great Japanese tea and sweets without leaving downtown Portland, this is the place to go.
+Tucked in behind the Portland Art Museum on SW 10th avenue, Behind the Museum Café’s specialty is Japanese tea and treats with a twist.
+This is the place to go if you want to get great Japanese tea and sweets without leaving downtown Portland.

-Unique menu items to try while you’re there include the hojicha brownie and hojicha latte.
+Unique menu items to try while you’re there include the houjicha brownie and houjicha latte.
 You just don’t see average places experimenting as much with using Japanese tea in baking.
 When you’re there be sure to ask what sweets are in season.
 The owner used to teach Japanese cooking in San Francisco, and everything they make is excellent and authentic.

 The cozy tables and floor to ceilings windows with lots of sun also make this a great place to sit and read or work on your laptop for a while.
-If I lived in Portland, this would definitely be a regular hangout for me.
+If I lived in Portland, this would be my regular hangout.

 Portland’s International Rose Test Garden

-The International Rose Test Garden was created in 1917.
+The International Rose Test Garden was created in 1917, and is free to enter.
 Originally it was built to help preserve European rose species people feared might be lost during the WWI bombings.
 Since then, people have called it the “City of Roses,” and you’ll find no shortage of souvenir shops in this bucolic wonderland selling postcards that say exactly that.

 It may seem like an oddball place to go looking for tea, but in the many shops surrounding the world-famous International Rose Test Garden, you’ll find stands hawking Portland Rose Tea, made with the famous buds.
-The scented tea is pretty good, and it’s unique to Portland, so why not?
+It’s unique to Portland, so why not?